blwfish/LrC-classification/README.md

 - `Num:73` - Car number 73
 - `Class:SPB` - SPB class cars
 - `Color:Blue` - Blue cars
+- Or browse the hierarchical tree in the Keyword List panel

 ## How It Works